Ask us a question

 So will the frequency and reliability of the 259 be increased?

-IAN SAVAGE asked 14 days ago
+IAN SAVAGE asked about 1 month ago

 Thank you for your question.
 We will aim to ensure that the 259 has sufficient resources to run reliably.
 In addition, we will carefully monitor demand levels to make sure that enough capacity is provided to meet passenger needs.
 Our goal is to maintain both frequency and reliability so that the service continues to operate smoothly.